Visit

 Surgical technologists work anywhere surgeries are performed, including hospitals, standalone surgery centers, clinics and medical offices.

-Upon completing your associate degree in surgical technology, you’ll be prepared to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) competency exam and become a Certified Surgical Technologist (CST).
+Upon completing your associate degree in surgical technology, you’ll be prepared to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) competency exam and upon passing, you can become a Certified Surgical Technologist (CST).
 This national certification will allow you to find an entry-level job in any surgical setting.

 Surgical technologists can work in a variety of surgical environments, including: